How to Avoid Food Poisoning

 So how does the average person avoid the terrible discomforts (and potentially lethal dangers) of food poisoning?
 Improper preparation, cooking, and storing of foods in your home, a supermarket, or a restaurant cause the majority of food poisonings.
 A healthy adult can deal with small amounts of harmful bacteria without becoming ill.
 But we’re talking about bacteria that can multiply extremely quickly in the right conditions.
 All it takes is food (particularly protein), a little moisture, and the right temperature (anywhere between 40°F and 160°F); and in just a few hours, you’ll have enough harmful bacteria to make even the healthiest person ill.
 Here are some suggestions on how to avoid food poisoning:

-- Before preparing food, wash your hands, the countertop, the cutting board, and the utensils (including pots or pans that have been stored in a cupboard without protection from insects or rodents).
-Rinse all leafy greens, even the packaged versions labeled “triple washed” or “ready to eat” (see my recipe for homemade fruit and vegetable cleaner below).
+- Before preparing food, wash your hands, the counter top, the cutting board, and the utensils (including pots or pans that have been stored in a cupboard without protection from insects or rodents).
+Rinse all leafy greens, even the packaged versions labeled “triple washed” or “ready to eat”.
 Simply put them in a salad spinner, rinse them thoroughly, spin off the excess water, and blot them dry with paper towels.

 - Rinse meat, chicken, or seafood after removing it from the packaging.
 Pat the meat dry with a paper towel, and throw the towel away.
 Do not reuse a paper towel that has touched raw meat.